ryanmcnally93/little-strings/README.md

 <img src="assets/images/readme-images/fix-4.png" width="75%" alt="If statement that fixed issue" style="display: inherit; margin: auto; border-radius: 25px;">

 5).
-My navbars initial repsonsiveness was a nightmare, when I made the screemn size smaller, I'd lose some of the text to the left.
+My navbars initial responsiveness was a nightmare, when I made the screen size smaller, I'd lose some of the text to the left.
 When made central it didn't sit right with the logo and at times even overlapped it.

 <img src="assets/images/readme-images/bug-5.1.png" width="100%" alt="Navbar responsiveness issues" style="display: inherit; margin: auto; border-radius: 25px;">